Darkseid: Infinite Frontier

 In Infinite Frontier, Darkseid is trapped in Earth-Omega following the restoration of the multiverse.
 He regains his original form by fusing with his alternate universe counterparts.
 Darkseid's former henchmen reunite with him on Earth-Omega and remain by his side as he gains a new follower named X-Tract, Cameron Chase's Earth-Two counterpart.

 Darkseid battles the Justice League Incarnate, but is defeated by the Great Hand and sent to a mysterious place where he is controlled by Pariah and the Great Darkness.
 He is freed after Nightwing fends off the Great Darkness and returns to Apokolips.

 DC All In

 In DC All In, Darkseid bonds with the Spectre using the Miracle Machine before allowing himself to be killed in battle with the Justice League to become unbound from time and space.
 He travels to another universe and corrupts it with his influence, transforming it into the Absolute Universe.
 Darkseid's death brings imbalance to the universe, leading to the events of New Gods (vol. 5).

 Powers and abilities

-As a New God, Darkseid is one of the most powerful beings in the DC Universe, with immortality, strength, and several other powers and abilities.
+A New God wielding godlike powers, Darkseid possesses a host of powers; having a superhuman physiology, he is strong enough to break a Green Lantern's power ring with his bare hands, contend with Kryptonians and members of the Justice League, and moves in superhuman speeds, able to react in nanoseconds.
+Even in a weakened state, he is capable of battling Olympian Gods (such as Zeus).
+He also has the power to increase his physical size (being incomprehensibly massive in his true form as a New God), can teleport himself or others through time and space, has telepathy, telekinesis, and he can create psionic avatars.
+This allowed him transpose positions of two planets in different solar systems, taking mental control of the entire population of a planet, instantly absorbing all the information from another being's mind, pronouncing a curse, manifesting the worst fears of other beings as realities.
+He also has cosmic awareness and senses, having been able to sense death of his son, Orion and fluctuations of the energy of the "Godwave".
+Darkseid is able to drain the life force of other godly beings to rejuvenate himself or return to his full power.
+Demi-gods are capable of slowly rejuvenating Darkseid, but a god such as Zeus can return Darkseid back to his original form by draining the demi-gods.

+Darkseid is also a highly skilled hand-to-hand combatant, who has been trained in the art of war on Apokolips.
+He is also proficient with a variety of weapons.
+As the ruler of Apokolips, Darkseid has access to all of its military and technological resources.
+Despite his extraordinary physical powers, he rarely engages himself personally in confrontations, as he prefers to use his superhuman intelligence to manipulate or control others to his ends.